openaddresses/openaddresses/CONTRIBUTING.md

  Tag       | Required? | Note
 ---------------- | --- | ----
 `type`           | Yes | The type properties stores the format.
 It can currently be one of `shapefile`, `shapefile-polygon`, `csv`, `geojson`, or `xml` (for GML).
-`merge=["one",…,"nth"]` | | The `merge` tag will merge several fields together.
-This is typically something along the lines of street-name and street-type fields.
-The merged field will be named `auto_street`.
 `split`          |     | Some databases give the number and street in one field.
 The `split` tag will split the number and the street.
 The resulting fields will be `auto_street` and `auto_number`.
 `advanced_merge` |     | Can be used to merge fields more arbitrarily.
 See Below.
 `srs`            |     | Allows one to set a custom source srs.
 Currently only supported by `type:shapefile`, `type:shapefile-polygon`, and `type:csv`.
 Should be in the format of `EPSG:####` and can be any code supported by `ogr2ogr`.
 Modern shapefiles typically store their project in a `.prj` file.
 If this file exists, this tag should be omitted.